Los Angeles Real Estate Fraud Defense Attorneys

 You are being falsely accused: People can be cruel or spiteful, and sometimes you may be facing allegations of criminal activity that you never committed.
 It is possible someone wants to hurt your reputation, or even that your accuser was the one acting fraudulently and is trying to escape conviction by putting the blame on you.
 In such a case, you need proper evidence that shows you didn’t commit the alleged crime.

 Of course, going up against the prosecution isn’t as easy as telling the judge and jury you aren’t guilty.
 You need an attorney who can put in the hours necessary to beat the charges and get you back home where you belong.
-Sadly, while the court will provide an attorney for you, public defenders rarely have the time that these kinds of cases require.
+Sadly, while the court will provide a lawyer for you, public defenders rarely have the time that these kinds of cases require.
 Instead of working with someone who may not even be able to fully read over your case file, you need to contact one of the best law firms in Los Angeles.

 No matter what your situation is, you need to protect yourself.
 If you have been officially charged with real estate fraud, or you believe you are being investigated, you need an experienced Los Angeles federal crime lawyer on your side.
 Call Werksman Jackson & Quinn LLP at (213) 688-0460 to make sure your rights are protected.